KeremTurgutlu/ventricle/dev/README.md

 ### Training

 For detailed explanation for arguments that can be passed to training scripts please go to `training_scripts/` and read `README.md`.
+When either `traindenovo,py` or `traintransfer.py` executed an `experiments` folder will be created and all generated model files will saved in it according to defined model paths and names.

 ### 1) Training in De Novo (from Scratch) Mode

 This part is where we can train `ATLAS` pretrained models from scratch as well as `NOTL CT` or `NOTL MR` models for both `BRAIN` and `VENTRICLE` tasks.

+### 2) Training in Weakly Supervised Transfer Learning Mode

+This part is where we can finetune `CT` and `MR` models for both `BRAIN` and `VENTRICLE` tasks using pretrained `ATLAS` models.

 ### How to modify code to try new things!

 Will be explained...